AlexxNica/stacki-kubernetes/README.md

 * The stacki-docker pallet
 * The stacki-kubernetes pallet
 * The CentOS-7.3 and CentOS-Updates pallets.
+* Or RHEL 7.3 or Oracle Linux 7.3 or Scientfic Linux 7.3.
+They should all work.

 Luckily, we have made this easy for you.